fonbnk/top-up-api-documentation/README.md

 # Fonbnk Top Up

-Quickly and easily add credit to your customer's phone with our convenient top-up API.
+Quickly and easily add airtime credits to your customer's phone with our convenient top-up API.

 # The Dashboard
 Our web dashboard provides an easy way to stay on top of the activity in your account.
 It is personalized for your account, and all top-up requests you create using the API will appear in this dashboard.